MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-calling-plans.md

 ---
 # Set up Calling Plans

 Calls to other Teams users are free, but if you want your users to be able to call phones outside of your business, get a Domestic Calling Plan or an International Calling Plan in Office 365.
-It's easy to set this up for your business.
+It's easy to set up Calling Plans for your business.
 For more information about Calling Plans, see [Which Calling Plan is right for you?](calling-plan-landing-page.md).

 ## Step 1: Find out if Calling Plans are available in your country/region
 Go to [Country and region availability for Audio Conferencing and Calling Plans](country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md) and select your country or region to get availability information about Calling Plans, as well as information about Audio Conferencing, Phone System, toll and toll-free numbers, and Communications Credits.